 top of page

-Olivia has been working from home for the last two weeks and we’ve all been grateful for these tips.
-So in true OneFifty style, we’re sharing.
+Olivia has been working from home ("WFH") for the last two weeks and we’ve all been grateful for these tips.

-As a proclaimed WFH expert (according to my boss on an all-team google hangout this morning, thank you Alex) following two weeks of doing so, here are my top tips for you during these upcoming months.
+As a proclaimed WFH expert (according to my boss on an all-team Google hangout this morning, thank you, Alex) following two weeks of doing so, here are my top tips for you during these upcoming months.

 Get up at a normal time.

-If you’re logging on at 9am don’t get up at 8:50am – trust me, that extra bit of sleep it is not conducive to a productive day’s work.
+If you’re logging on at 9am don’t get up at 8:50am – trust me, that extra bit of sleep is not conducive to a productive day’s work.
 Keep your alarm time consistent and early enough to allow you some time for yourself before your working day starts.
 Honestly, you can do so much better than a bowl of cereal for breakfast now you don’t have your commute time…

 Get out of your pyjamas.